-Conveyancing is not the same as litigation, and the interests of both parties essentially want the same thing – the seller wants to end up having sold the property and the buyer wants to end up owning it.
+Conveyancing is not the same as litigation, and the interests of both parties essentially amount to the same thing – the seller wants to sell the property and the buyer wants to own it.

 There are other problems with making separate representation compulsory.
 For instance, what happens when both buyer and seller have previously used the same solicitor’s firm in other transactions and both want to use the same firm now?

 And what if the transaction is just for a small piece of land or other low-value transaction where both parties do not want to incur substantial legal costs?